smx-smx/osx86_linux/README.md

 Should work with OS X Snow leopard (10.6) and above

 TODO:
-- GPT support
-- UEFI support
 - Clover support
 - Vanilla installer support (via boot.efi)
 - Some form of dialog / UI
-- Config file
-- Use FUSE to access the DMG directly instead of dmg2img
-- Modularize more parts of the main script
 - Cleanup old code

 ### Dependencies